• 9 mins read

 Concept

-The concept behind this technology is integrated reliability.
+The concept behind this technology is Integrated Reliability.

-Concept Integrated reliability is development of a software product as an element of a system ina way to ensure the improvement of the overall reliability of the system.
+Concept Integrated Reliability is development of a software product as an element of a system ina way to ensure the improvement of the overall reliability of the system.

 I.e. any software product operating as part of the System and being a component of the System should be developed in such a way as to integrate (bring) to the System an increase in overall reliability.

-• Additional PP self-monitoring features.
+• Additional SW self-monitoring features.

 • Real-time analysis of markers of possible alarms and/or System failures.